top of page

 pink and white infographic titled "Pregnancy and Stress" with Black woman looking out of window and additional text

 SIGNS OF NEGATIVE STRESS: You feel overwhelmed and worried rather than positive.
-Stress can make you feel anxious, bad, or have physical symptoms that make it difficult to feel comfortable or well rested.
+Stress can make you feel anxious, bad, or have physical symptoms that make it difficult to feel comfortable or well-rested.

 Experiencing implicit bias, racism, and preventable negative birth outcomes increases the stress Black women and babies experience during pregnancy.
 Negative and high-level stress can increase the chances of preterm birth – (birth before 37 weeks of pregnancy), which is the leading cause of infant mortality.